ferrous-systems/rust-exercises/exercise-book/src/stm32/trustzone-secure.md

 - *Nonsecure* (NS), or
 - *Nonsecure Callable* (NSC).

-That last one means that the code will run in *Secure Mode* but it is offered as an API to code running in *Nonsecure Mode*.
-For example, if *Secure Mode* was looking after your signing keys, you might have a *Nonsecure Callable* API for "Please verify this digital signature".
-The signature verification process needs the keys but it is very important the keys themselves do not leak out into Nonsecure Mode and hence into the hands of a potential attacker.
+That last one means that the code will run in *Secure State* but it is offered as an API to code running in *Nonsecure State*.
+For example, if *Secure State* was looking after your signing keys, you might have a *Nonsecure Callable* API for "Please verify this digital signature".
+The signature verification process needs the keys but it is very important the keys themselves do not leak out into Nonsecure State and hence into the hands of a potential attacker.

 You need both IDPAU and SAU to say yes in order to make a secure access to Flash, RAM or a memory-mapped peripheral.
 This, and many more details about